Exomoons of Circumbinary Planets: Abstract

 \section{Abstract}

-Exomoon discovery is on the horizon.
+Confirmation of the first exomoon remains elusive.
 Although several exomoon candidates exist around single stars, there are currently no candidates around circumbinary planets (CBPs).
-Circumbinary planets are predicted to have migrated to their current location from a farther region of the protoplanetary disc where they formed.
-An exomoon of a CBP therefore represents a fascinating yet complex and evolving four-body system.
-Their existence (or absence) would shed light on the robustness of moon formation in more dynamically active planetary systems.
-In this work, we simulate exomoons around migrating CBPs.
-We show that for fully migrated CBPs a moon is capable of surviving the migration if it is formed within $\sim5-10\%$ of the planet's Hill Radius.
-Roughly $30-40\%$ of the surviving moons are in the habitable zone, giving credence to circumbinary habitability even if the known CBPs all gas giants.
-The majority of moons fall off of their host planet early in the migration and become long-period CBPs (i.e a multi-planet circumbinary system).
-A subset of exomoons are ejected from the system entirely.
-This last class presents a new mechanism for producing free-floating planetary mass objects, like those discovered recently and expected in the Roman microlensing survey.
+Most circumbinary planets are thought to form far from the host binary and migrate through the protoplanetary disc.
+Therefore, an exomoon of a CBP represents a fascinating yet complex and evolving four-body system.
+Their existence (or absence) would shed light on the robustness of moon formation and evolution in dynamically active planetary systems.
+In this work, we simulate the orbital evolutions of exomoons around migrating CBPs.
+We show that for fully migrated CBPs, a moon is capable of surviving the migration if it is formed within $\sim5-10\%$ of the planet's Hill Radius, well within the currently proposed range at which moons are thought to settle in the planetary disc for giant planets.
+Even though all known CBPs are gas giants, 18\% of the surviving moons in our sample are within the habitable zone, giving credence to circumbinary habitability, albeit hosted by moons rather than planets. $38\%$ of moons escape their host planet early in the migration and become long-period CBPs (i.e a multi-planet circumbinary system).
+Nearly one-third of exomoons collide with their host planet, and $1\%$ are ejected from the system entirely.
+This last class presents another pathway for producing free-floating planetary mass objects, like those discovered recently and expected from the Roman microlensing survey.